SleeplessOrphan/DPDD-OS/Occupational-Specialism-Project/Task-1/Activity-A/ii-proposal/funky-team-events-example-proposal.md

 ## Risk Mitigation

-A simple risk table has been developed for the local prototype – a more comprehensive risk assessment would be needed for the full application.
+A simple risk table has been developed for the local prototype – a more detailed risk assessment would be needed for the full application.

 | Risk                     | Impact                               | Likelihood (1=Low – 3=High) | Mitigation Strategy                                                 |
 |--------------------------|--------------------------------------|----------------------------|----------------------------------------------------------------------|